-The Curriculum Standard is an introduction to the program which includes the program's critical performance, a program description, program learning outcomes, and the program's potential career opportunities.
+The Curriculum Standard is an introduction to the program which includes the program description, program learning outcomes, and the program's potential career opportunities.
 This is followed by information on duration, credits, admission requirements, advanced placement, certification, articulations, and prior learning assessment and recognition.